Blue Murder (band): Formation and debut album (1987–1989)

 In February 1988, the band began recording their debut album with producer Bob Rock.
 At the same time, they continued to audition singers, among them David Glen Eisley and Derek St. Holmes.
 Unable to find a singer that satisfied all parties, the band and John Kalodner persuaded Sykes to sing lead vocals.
 At Franklin's suggestion, the band were dubbed Blue Murder, after the British idiom "scream blue murder".
 Their debut album, eponymously titled Blue Murder, was released on 24 April 1989.
 It debuted at number 172 on the Billboard 200 chart, eventually peaking at number 69 in June 1989.
 On the UK Albums Chart, it reached number 45.
 The record received positive reviews, with Raw's Paul Suter giving it a ten out of ten rating and calling it one of "the finest records in an age".
 The single "Jelly Roll" also proved to be a minor hit, reaching number fifteen on the Album Rock Tracks chart.
 In support of their debut album, Blue Murder toured America supporting Bon Jovi and Billy Squier, with additional headline dates in America and Japan.

 While their debut album would go on to sell an estimated 500,000 copies by Sykes's account, Blue Murder's success fell short of expectations.
 Carmine Appice stated that the decision to release "Valley of the Kings" as the band's first music video was a mistake, as it was deemed too long and not "commercial enough" for MTV.
 The song was also not available for purchase as a single, something Franklin felt hurt its success on MTV.
 Due to the failure of "Valley of the Kings", MTV refused to play the follow-up video "Jelly Roll", which Franklin felt prevented it from becoming a crossover hit.
-Sykes felt that Geffen did not properly promote the band, stating: "I think they were trying to get me and David [Coverdale] back together.
+Additionally, Sykes felt that Geffen did not properly promote the band, stating: "I think they were trying to get me and David [Coverdale] back together.
 They wanted me to get back with the 'winning formula'.
 But the wounds were too fresh.
 I stayed with the same label.
 In hindsight, I would have done better with a different label."